dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 With the existing Dom0 host boot path, when a failure occurs there are several assumptions that can safely be made to get the user to a console for troubleshooting.
-With the hyperlaunch host boot path those assumptions can no longer be made, thus a means is needed to get the user to a console in the case of a recoverable failure.
+With the Hyperlaunch host boot path those assumptions can no longer be made, thus a means is needed to get the user to a console in the case of a recoverable failure.
 The recovery domain is configured by a domain configuration entry in the LCM, in the same manner as the other initial